Lionel Sams

 Lionel Jeffrey Sams (born 20 January 1961) is an English former darts player who played in events of the British Darts Organisation (BDO) and Professional Darts Corporation (PDC).
 His nickname was The Lion.

 Sams' first televised darts match was on Anglia Television in 1986 at the Ladbrokes Festival (British Matchplay).
 He reached the final, but lost to Terry O'Dea.
 He then had some minor tournament victories including the Camber Sands Singles (1988) and Kent Open (1988 and 1989) but it was a long time before he made any impact on the darts circuit.

-Lional won the over 60s British Table Tennis Title in December 2024 and 1st price of £12,000 as well as his first snooker century break in June 2024.
+Lional won the over 60s British Table Tennis Title in December 2024.

 Career

 Sams' career turned for the better after joining the PDC.
 He hit a perfect nine-dart leg in a match against Ronnie Baxter in Montreal in May 2002 – there was no prize for the achievement, but players passed round a hat to collect $400.

 During the mid-2000s, Sams was a regular in televised PDC majors.
 He consistently reached the last 16 of tournaments on the PDC circuit, which helped him to maintain a world ranking inside the top 32.

 He was successful at the West Tyrone Open in February 2007, winning the singles and the doubles event, with Sean McGowan.